+Rates

-Rates Rates are not normally used to fund capital expenditure directly other than for roading.
+Rates are not normally used to fund capital expenditure directly other than for roading.
 Rates are used to fund interest on loans taken for capital projects and also to create depreciation reserves to fund future renewals of existing assets or infrastructure.
 The rationale is that current ratepayers/users of the assets should pay for the replacement of the asset that they are using.
 This is the intergenerational equity concept.
 Future generations should not have the added burden of the cost of replacing an asset that they have not used.
-Future generations may not be able to afford the replacement in any case this means that in the case of roading, where the lifecycle of the assets in many cases is far shorter than other assets such as water supply schemes, the depreciation alone is insufficient to cover the current renewal costs However, when NZTA funding is taken into account, the funding is normally sufficient.
+Future generations may not be able to afford the replacement in any case this means that in the case of roading, where the lifecycle of the assets in many cases is far shorter than other assets such as water supply schemes, the depreciation alone is insufficient to cover the current renewal costs.

+However, when NZTA funding is taken into account, the funding is normally sufficient.
 Where it is not, the Roading rate is used to fund these shortfalls.

 The depreciation calculation is used as a proxy to calculate the funding needed for depreciation reserves.
 Revaluing assets so that the calculation is as accurate as possible is done every three years (or less if appropriate) to minimise the costs associated with obtaining the revaluations.

 This mechanism also lessens the risk of large rate increases in the year subsequent of a valuation update.

+Depreciation reserves

-Depreciation reserves Depreciation reserves that have been funded in previous years from rates (or other funding) are used only to fund replacements and renewals of operational assets and infrastructural assets.
+Depreciation reserves that have been funded in previous years from rates (or other funding) are used only to fund replacements and renewals of operational assets and infrastructural assets.
 They are also used to repay the capital on borrowing.
 This fits with the concept of intergenerational equity.

 In the situation where a depreciation reserve would go into deficit, then this should be recovered from rates or borrowing, as should capital renewals, until the depreciation reserve is no longer in deficit.
 Where depreciation reserves are sufficient, loans may be repaid earlier.

+Roading reserves

-Roading reserves The roading reserve is established to provide funding for emergency works as a result of bad weather or other natural disasters.
-Community and leisure assets reserves Previously Council has funded depreciation at either 100% or 0%.
-Now, instead of funding the full calculated depreciation requirement on specific leisure facilities, depreciation is set at 100% for libraries 5 , 50% for parks, halls and public toilets, and 0% for swimming pools, community housing and the rural water supply schemes.
-Additionally Council has agreed to a \$75,000 per annum swimming pool reserve 6 .
+The roading reserve is established to provide funding for emergency works as a result of bad weather or other natural disasters.

+Community and leisure assets reserves

+Previously, instead of funding the full calculated depreciation requirement on specific leisure facilities, depreciation was set at 100% for libraries5, 50% for parks, halls and public toilets, and 0% for swimming pools, community housing and the rural water supply schemes.
+Additionally Council has agreed to a \$75,000 per annum swimming pool reserve6.
+From 2018/19, Council will progressively increase depreciation for swimming pools, community housing and the rural water schemes to 95% (by 2028/29).
+The annual contribution to the swimming pool reserve will cease.
-5 From 2013/14

-6 From 2013/14